wp-plugins/lightbox-plus/readme.txt

  * Added enhanced instructions and details of usage.
  * Improved and updated demos and tests.
 * Page/Post Options
  * Auto launch on page.
-If auto-launch is set Lightbox Plus will automatically open the first lightboxed item on the page.
+If Lightbox Plus Colorbox auto-launch is set Lightbox Plus will automatically open the first lightboxed item on the page.
  * Per page loading.
 If per page options are set Lightbox JavaScript will only load for specified pages.
  * Blog/posts only loading. if per page options are set Lightbox JavaScript will only load for specified pages.
 * Image grouping